Ethnic groups of Japan: Ainu

-The Ainu people (also Aynu) are an indigenous people native to Hokkaido and northeastern Honshu, as well as the nearby Russian Sakhalin and Kuril Islands (both formerly part of the Japanese Empire), and Kamchatka Peninsula.
+The Ainu people, also Aynu, are an indigenous people native to Hokkaido and northeastern Honshu, and the nearby Russian Sakhalin and Kuril Islands (both formerly part of the Japanese Empire), and Kamchatka Peninsula.
 They possess a language distinct from modern Japanese.
 They traditionally practiced tattooing and followed religious beliefs that are considered animism.

-Ōbeikei (Bonin) Islanders
+Bonin Islanders

-The Ōbeikei Islanders are an ethnic group native to the Bonin Islands (also called the Ogasawara Islands), part of Tokyo Prefecture.
+The Bonin Islanders (Ōbeikei) are an ethnic group native to the Bonin Islands, also called the Ogasawara Islands, part of Tokyo Prefecture.
 They are descendants of Japanese, Europeans, White Americans, Polynesians and Micronesians who settled Hahajima and Chichijima in the 18th century.
 They speak a dialect of English, called Bonin English, and have traditionally practiced Christianity.
-Legal status of Bonin Islanders passed back and forth between the United States and Japan over the years and, during and after World War II, many Bonin Islanders were forced to leave their homes.
+Legal status of Bonin Islanders passed back and forth between the United States and Japan over the years.
+During and after World War II, many Bonin Islanders were forced to leave their homes.
 Some emigrated to the United States, finding it easier to assimilate into an English-speaking Western culture than a Japanese-speaking Asian one.
-Today, roughly 200 Bonin Islanders remain in Japan, some still bearing the surnames of the original 18th-century settlers.
+Today, roughly 200 Bonin Islanders remain in Japan, some bearing the surnames of the original 18th-century settlers.

 Yamato

-The Yamato people are the dominant native ethnic group of Japan and because of their numbers, the term Yamato is often used interchangeably with the term Japanese.
+The Yamato people are the dominant native ethnic group of Japan.
+Because of their numbers, the term Yamato is often used interchangeably with the term Japanese.

 Ryukyuans

 The Ryukyuan people (also Lewchewan) are an indigenous people native to the Ryukyu Islands.
 There are different subgroups of the Ryukyuan ethnic group, the Okinawan, Amami, Miyako, Yaeyama and Yonaguni peoples.
-Their languages comprise the Ryukyuan languages, one of the two branches of the Japonic language family (the other being Japanese and its dialects).
-The Ryukyuans have a distinct culture with some matriarchal elements, native religion, and cuisine which had fairly late (12th century) introduction of rice.
+Their languages comprise the Ryukyuan languages, one of the two branches of the Japonic language family, the other being Japanese and its dialects.
+The Ryukyuans have a distinct culture with some matriarchal elements, native religion, and cuisine, which had fairly late 12th century introduction of rice.